Skip to main content

 • The user has already been created on your platform

 Load the URL in your application or website.
-At this point the end user will interact with the Connect Widget.
-The widget handles the creation of a member with the selected provider.
-At this point the UCW facilitates the connection of that member with the provider and completes the job defined in the widget URL.
+Then, the end user will interact with the widget.
+The widget handles the creation of a member with the selected aggregator.
+At this point the UCW facilitates the connection of that member with the aggregator and completes the job defined in the widget URL.

 When a member has successfully been connected and the job is completed, the UCW will trigger a memberConnected postMessage.
 When your application identifies this postMessage, the widget is done and data is available for retrieval.